Commitment and innovation define U.S. cotton production. Over the last 35 years, the commitment of U.S.

 measure plant needs and to be more efficient with the

-broad-spectrum foliar herbicides in 1997, and by their
+tolerant to broad-spectrum foliar herbicides in 1997, and by their rapid

-rapid adoption across the U.S. Cotton Belt over the next
+adoption across the U.S. Cotton Belt over the next five years.

-five years.3 More recently, grower interest in cover crops
+3 More recently, grower interest in cover crops for weed

-for weed suppression and for soil health has extended
+suppression and for soil health has extended the protection of

 an important component of continuous improvement efforts of